qMRLab/qMRLab/docs/source/gui_usage.rst

 Graphical User Interface Usage
 ====================================
+This section describes the various features and funcitonality of the user interface.

 1. Startup
 ----------------------------------
 Launch matlab from the qMRLab folder.
 Then load the default setup by typing::